rlawrenc/cosc_304/labs/lab6/README.md

 ```

 To make a the APEX app work in APEX, please do the following:
-1. Select App Builer
+1. Select "App Builder"
 2. Select "Create"
-3. "New Application"
+3. Select "New Application"
 4. Add Name "Lab 6 Part 1" and then press "Create Application"
 5. Press "Create Page"
 6. Choose "Report" and then "Classic Report" and press "Next"
-7. Page Name "Emp"
+7. Page Name "Emp Report"
 8. Next
 9. Choose "SQL Query": "SELECT ename, salary FROM emp;"
-10. "Save and Run Page".
+10. Press "Save and Run Page"
+11. Use your login and password and press "Sing In" and see the result
+12. Close the browser tab
+13. Go back to application in the top left corner
+14. Chose "Delete this Application" to delete this test application and "Delete Premanently This Application".

-The result of the program is this:
+The result of the program is this (sroting can be different):

 ```
 Employee Name,Salary